KalaayPT/Profit-Taker-Guide/advanced/riven-guide.md

 The main stat you want on a Mausolon is CC, for the best possible chance at critting.
 With it having the lowest disposition in the game you also want to have a 2+1 to have the maximum crit chance possible.
 The other stat being any useful damage stat.

-A fire rate riven will be less consistent damage wise, but might be desirable for faster leg performance.
+A Fire Rate riven will be less consistent damage wise, but might be desirable for faster leg performance.

-TL;DR: you want a 2 stat cc + elec/cold/dtc/cd/dmg/fr.
+TL;DR: you want a 2 stat CC + Elec/Cold/DTC/CD/DMG/FR.

 ***This section was made using Neemiii’s guide as a base.***